Difference between Lease Financing Vs. Hire Purchase

 - Depreciation: In lease financing, the depreciation is claimed as an expense in the books of the lessor.
 On the other hand, the depreciation claim is allowed to the hirer in the case of hire purchase transaction.

 - Rental Payments: The lease rentals cover the cost of using an asset.
 Normally, it is derived with the cost of an asset over the asset life.
 In the case of hire purchase, installment is inclusive of the principal amount and the interest for the time period the asset is utilized.

 - Duration: Generally lease agreements are done for longer duration and for bigger assets like land, property etc. Hire Purchase agreements are done mostly for shorter duration and cheaper assets like hiring a car, machinery etc.

-- Repairs and Maintenance: Repairs and maintenance of the asset in financial lease is the responsibility of the lessee but in operating lease, it is the responsibility of the lessor.
+- Repairs and Maintenance: Repairs and maintenance of the asset in the financial lease are the responsibility of the lessee but in operating lease, it is the responsibility of the lessor.
 In hire purchase, the responsibility lies with the hirer.

-- Extent of Finance: Lease financing can be called the complete financing option in which no down payments are required but in case of hire purchase, the normally 20 to 25 % margin money is required to be paid upfront by the hirer.
+- The extent of Finance: Lease financing can be called the complete financing option in which no down payments are required but in the case of hire purchase, the normally 20 to 25 % margin money is required to be paid upfront by the hirer.
 Therefore, we call it a partial finance like loans etc.

 Businessmen can opt option of lease finance or the hire purchase but they should be analyzed properly as to how much the option suits to the business requirement and situations.What’s your view on this?
 Share it in comments below.